Aspen Media

 Can you support inbound calling with limited resources?

-While it certainly seems like a blast from the past, inbound calling still packs a lot of punch, especially with Millenial and Gen X customers.
+While it certainly seems like a blast from the past, inbound calling still packs a lot of punch, especially with Millennial and Gen X customers.

 Sadly, it’s expensive to maintain and you should be prepared to spend a lot of money if you want to open up this particular channel.